jmajaca/infobot-public/doc/server_setup.md

 This part of setup is based on [this](https://phoenixnap.com/kb/deploy-postgresql-on-docker) and [this](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-debian-9) tutorial.
-To setup database run command `sudo bash database_setup.sh`.
+To setup database run command `sudo bash database_docker_setup.sh`.
 For script to work you will need **docker-compose.yaml** file in which options are defined.
 File can be accessed via API from `**TODO** api_url`.
 Command will create two databases: one for production and one for testing.
 Both databases will be initialized with empty tables from infobot project.
 Production database is on default postgres port `5432` while test database is on port `5431`.

 ## Docker application setup

+To run infobot python application run `sudo bash python_docker_setup.sh` this will install requirements and start application with exposed port `9000`.